remidej/remi.space/content/blog/typescript-graphql-type-safety/index.md

 title: End-to-end Type Safety with TypeScript and GraphQL
 date: 2020-04-22
 description: The tools you need to get a unique source of truth for your data models, and sync it across frontend and backend.
-tags: ["typescript", "graphql"]
+tags: ["typescript", "graphql", "dev"]
 ---

 In the JavaScript community, static types often get bad press.
-Maybe because it gives a false sense of confidence, or because configuring the right tools is hard.
-Both are frequent issues, and happen because of mistakes in our app's architecture.
+Configuring the right tools is hard, and a bad architecture can lead to a false sense of confidence.
 Let's try to fix this.

 ## The problem